AhmadRafiee/DevOps_Certification/gitlab/repository-server/ReadMe.md

 5. Activate realms for docker login to registry
 6. Create role for new user
 7. Create new user for repository usage
-8. Create docker blob store for docker repository
+8. Create docker blob store for docker repository on minio object storage
 9. Create docker proxy repository for mirror registry
 10. Check all settings